-- Notice of expropriation 8.
-(1) If the expropriating authority decides to expropriate a property, the expropriating authority must cause a notice of expropriation to be served on the owner and the known holders of unregistered rights, as the case may be, whose rights in the property are to be expropriated.
-(2) The expropriating authority must cause a copy of the notice of expropriation to he-(a) published in accordance with section 24(2), provided that if the notice of expropriation has taken place by publication in terms of section 24(1)(c), the publication in terms of this paragraph is not required; 10 delivered to a holder of an unregistered right in the property of whom he or she is aware and whose rights are not to be expropriated, and (c) if the property is land or a right in land, delivered to- (i) the municipal manager of the municipality where the property is situated, provided that if the expropriating authority is the municipal council the delivery of such notice is not required; the Directors-General responsible for rural development and land reform, for mineral resources, and for water affairs and sanitation, provided that if the expropriating authority is the executive authority of one of the departments concerned, the delivery of the 20 notice on the relevant Director-General is not required; a holder of a mortgage bond registered in the Deeds Office in respect of the property concerned; (iv) if the property is subject to a contract contemplated in section 7(4)(c)(ii), on the buyer; and 25 if the building thereon is subject to a lien contemplated in section 7(4)(c)(iii), on the builder.
-(3) The notice of expropriation served as contemplated in subsection (1) must contain-(a) a statement of the expropriation of the property; 30 (b) the full description of the property, including-(i) in the case where the expropriation applies to a portion of a land parcel, the approximate extent of such portion in relation to the whole; or (ii) in the case where the expropriation applies to a right in land, a description of the approximate position of the right in land on such (c) a short description of the purpose for which the property is required and the address at which documents setting out that purpose may be inspected and particulars of that purpose may be obtained during business hours; 40 (d) the reason for the expropriation of that particular property; - (e) the date of expropriation or, as the case may be, the date from which the property will be used temporarily and also stating the period of such temporary use; - (f) the date on which the expropriating authority will take possession of the 45 property; and
+- 8. (1) If the expropriating authority decides to expropriate a property, the expropriating authority must cause a notice of expropriation to be served on the owner and the known holders of unregistered rights, as the case may be, whose rights in the property are to be expropriated. - (2) The expropriating authority must cause a copy of the notice of expropriation to be-

+- (a) published in accordance with section 24(2): Provided that if the notice of expropriation has taken place by publication in terms of section 24(1)(c), the publication in terms of this paragraph is not required; - (b) delivered to a holder of an unregistered right in the property of whom he or she is aware and whose rights are not to be expropriated; and - (c) if the property is land or a right in land, delivered to- - the municipal manager of the municipality where the property is situated: Provided that if the expropriating authority is the municipal council the delivery of such notice is not required; - (ii) the Directors-General responsible for rural development and land reform, for environmental affairs, for mineral resources, and for water and sanitation, and the accounting authority of any other organ of state whose functions and responsibilities will be materially affected by the intended expropriation: Provided that if the expropriating authority is the executive authority of one of the departments or organs of state concerned, the delivery of the notice on the relevant Director-General or accounting authority is not required; - (iii) a holder of a mortgage bond registered in the Deeds Office in respect of the property concerned; - (iv) if the property is subject to a contract contemplated in section 7(4)(c)(ii), on the buyer; and - (v) if the building thereon is subject to a lien contemplated in section 7(4)(c)(iii), on the builder. - (3) The notice of expropriation served as contemplated in subsection (1) must contain-

-(g) except in the case of an urgent expropriation contemplated in section 22, the amount of compensation offered by the expropriating authority or agreed to by the expropriating authority and the owner and the holder of an unregistered right, as the case may be.
+- (a) a statement of the expropriation of the property; - (b) the full description of the property, including- - (i) in the case where the expropriation applies to a portion of a land parcel, the approximate extent of such portion in relation to the whole; - (ii) in the case where the expropriation applies to a right in land, adescription of the approximate position of the right in land on such land; - (c) a short description of the purpose for which the property is required and the address at which documents setting out that purpose may be inspected and particulars of that purpose may be obtained during business hours; - (d) the reason for the expropriation of that particular property; - (e) the date of expropriation or, as the case may be, the date from which the property will be used temporarily and also stating the period of such temporary use; - (f) the date on which the right to possession of the property will pass to the expropriating authority; - (g) except in the case of an urgent expropriation contemplated in section 22, the amount of compensation offered by the expropriating authority or agreed to by the expropriating authority and the owner and the holder of an unregistered right, as the case may be; and - (h) if the amount of compensation is disputed, a statement that the expropriated owner may institute proceedings in a competent court to dispute the amount of compensation, or request that the expropriating authority commence such court proceedings, within 180 days of the date of expropriation, which time period may be extended by the court on good cause shown.